Equity

 var ibm = QuantConnect.Symbol.Create("IBM", SecurityType.Equity, Market.USA); // Fundamental objects var fundamentalHistory = History<Fundamental>(ibm, TimeSpan.FromDays(30)); // Fundamentals objects for all US Equities (including delisted companies) var fundamentalsHistory = History<Fundamentals>(TimeSpan.FromDays(30)); // Collection of Fundamental objects for all US Equities (including delisted companies) var collectionHistory = History(_universe, 30, Resolution.Daily); foreach (var fundamental in collectionHistory) { // Cast to Fundamental is required var highestMarketCap = fundamental.OfType<Fundamental>().OrderByDescending(x => x.MarketCap).Take(5); }

-ibm = Symbol.create("IBM", SecurityType.EQUITY, Market.USA) # Multi-index DataFrame objects df_history = self.history(Fundamental, ibm, timedelta(30)) # Fundamental objects fundamental_history = self.history[Fundamental](ibm, timedelta(30)) # Fundamentals objects for all US Equities (including delisted companies) fundamentals_history = self.history[Fundamentals](timedelta(30)) # Multi-index Series objects of list of Fundamental objects series_history = self.history(self._universe, 30, Resolution.DAILY) for (universe_symbol, time), fundamental in series_history.items(): highest_market_cap = sorted(fundamental, key=lambda x: x.market_cap)[-5:]
+ibm = Symbol.create("IBM", SecurityType.EQUITY, Market.USA) # DataFrame of fundamental data for a given asset df_history = self.history(Fundamental, ibm, timedelta(30), flatten=True) # Fundamental objects fundamental_history = self.history[Fundamental](ibm, timedelta(30)) # Fundamentals objects for all US Equities (including delisted companies) fundamentals_history = self.history[Fundamentals](timedelta(30)) # DataFrame of fundamental data for universe constituents df_history = self.history(self._universe, 30, Resolution.DAILY, flatten=True) # Series of fundamental data for universe constituents series_history = self.history(self._universe, 30, Resolution.DAILY) for (universe_symbol, time), fundamental in series_history.items(): highest_market_cap = sorted(fundamental, key=lambda x: x.market_cap)[-5:]

 For more information about historical fundamental data, see Equity Fundamental Data.